 What is PWR?
 Here’s why it is such a powerful tool in helping people with Parkinson’s!

-PWR or Parkinson’s Wellness Recovery is a method of exercise delivered by a licensed PT designed to target the specific motor symptoms of Parkinson’s disease.
+PWR, or Parkinson’s Wellness Recovery, is a method of exercise delivered by a licensed PT designed to target the specific motor symptoms of Parkinson’s disease.
 The method was developed by Becky Farley, who is the founder of the research-proven LSVT Big protocol.
 The hallmark difference between LSVT Big and PWR is that PWR is not delivered in a specific protocol model like LSVT Big.
 PWR can be matched to a patient’s specific needs and abilities.
 This makes it easier for us as certified therapists to evaluate a patient, identify precisely where they have difficulty in their daily lives, and prescribe the most specific exercise program possible.
-Because of this flexibility and variety of PWR moves, the exercises can also be easily mixed in with our boxing drills in group exercise class.
+Because of this flexibility and variety of PWR moves, the exercises can also be easily mixed in with our boxing drills in a group exercise class.

-The exercises are full body and functional.
-A functional exercise means it does more than just make a muscle stronger or more flexible.
+The exercises are full-body and functional.
+A functional exercise means it does more than make a muscle stronger or more flexible.
 The goal of a functional exercise is to help you do a task more easily.
 The PWR exercises are broken down into four categories: posture, reducing rigidity, weight shifting, and increasing the length and amplitude of a step.
 The exercises can be done in a variety of positions, from lying down to standing up.
 Once you have mastered the basic sequence of exercises, your therapist will develop new ways to challenge you by changing positions, changing the surface on which you are standing, or adding weights.